 Seasonal Influenza ('flu')

 Flu is a viral illness, cases of which become more common during the winter months.
-Further information, including advice on how to protect yourself against and how to treat flu, is available on a factsheet produced by Public Health England:
+Check out the NHS advice on Flu.

 Measles and mumps

 There has been a substantial increase in the numbers of people getting measles and mumps.
 Students who were not given 2 doses of the MMR (measles, mumps and rubella) vaccination when they were younger are advised to contact their doctor’s practice.

 Meningitis booster vaccinations

 You should have had the MenACWY vaccine to prevent meningitis and septicaemia, which can be deadly.